getodk/web-forms/packages/web-forms/TRANSLATIONS.md

 ## Developer comments

-The `comment` optinal field is for translators.
+The `developer_comment` optinal field is for translators.
 Explain:

 - Where the string appears in the UI
 - Any placeholders (e.g. `{count}` is the number of violations)